-Overall annual costs:
+Overall annual costs in 2015: \$ 293,330,436

-(in 2015 U.S.\$)

-Overall annual costs based on 2014 average of all state prison inmates in Massachusetts Source: Annual Survey of State Government Finances 2014 Survey of Inmates in State/Federal Correctional facilities, BJS, 2004 Massachusetts Department of Correction 2014 Annual Report

-TOTAL ECONOMIC BURDEN OF SERIOUS MENTAL ILLNESS

-The economic burden of each serious mental illness in adults is estimated to be at least \$127 billion for the U.S. and \$2.8 billion for Massachusetts per year

-Economic burden of serious mental illness
+Overall annual costs based on 2015 average of all state prison inmates in Massachusetts Source: Annual Survey of State Government Finances 2015 Massachusetts Department of Correction - Prison Population Trends 2015 TOTAL ECONOMIC BURDEN OF SERIOUS MENTAL ILLNESS The economic burden of each serious mental illness in adults is estimated to be at least \$127 billion for the U.S. and \$2.8 billion for Massachusetts per year Economic burden of serious mental illness MASSACHUSETTS 2015

-The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in Massachusetts is estimated to be at least \$2.8 billion for each serious mental illness

-Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
+The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in Massachusetts is estimated to be at least \$2.8 billion for each serious mental illness Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
 Source: MacEwan JP, Seabury S, et al. Pharmaceutical innovation in the treatment of schizophrenia and mental disorders compared with other diseases.
 Innov Clin Neurosci.
 2016 Aug 1;13(7-8):17-25.
-See appendix for original sources

-Economic burden of serious mental illness
+See appendix for original sources Economic burden of serious mental illness UNITED STATES 2015

-The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in the U.S. is estimated to be at least \$127 billion for each serious mental illness

-Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
+The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in the U.S. is estimated to be at least \$127 billion for each serious mental illness Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
 Source: MacEwan JP, Seabury S, et al. Pharmaceutical innovation in the treatment of schizophrenia and mental disorders compared with other diseases.
 Innov Clin Neurosci.
 2016 Aug 1;13(7-8):17-25.
 See appendix for original sources

-OPIOID MISUSE AND FATAL OVERDOSES

-People who experience serious psychological distress are more likely to misuse or be dependent on alcohol, prescription opioids, and illicit drugs.
+OPIOID MISUSE AND FATAL OVERDOSES People who experience serious psychological distress are more likely to misuse or be dependent on alcohol, prescription opioids, and illicit drugs.
 During the past decades, the rates of opioid-related hospitalizations and emergency department visits have increased steadily in the U.S. and Massachusetts, despite a recent reduction in prescription opioid sales.

-The increase in misuse and dependency has resulted in a large increase in fatal overdoses from opioids in the last several years.
+The increase in misuse and dependency has resulted in a large increase in fatal overdoses by opioids in the last several years.
 Substance misuse in people with Serious Psychological Distress